JWST Backgrounds Tool

 Using the command line, the following command will plot the bathtub curve for a given RA, DEC and wavelength, and will also plot the background intensity spectrum for day 268 (where day=1 is January 1st).
 Note that the options (identified with "--") must come first.

 This command will open a GUI plot window and cause the background data to be plotted for RA = 53.1625° and Dec = -27.7914°; closing this plot will expose the second plot of the bathtub curve at 4.4 μm (in this example).
 Closing this plot will return control to the command line.
 Figure 1 shows the plots resulting from this example.

 Note that if you want to save one or both plots to a file, each GUI plot window has controls at the lower left; select the disk icon to save the plot (png format, by default).
 Other controls in the GUI allow you to pan and zoom within a given plot as desired.

 Some users may find it useful to have the data generated by the tool in ASCII files for use by other programs.
 By default, the tool outputs files "background.txt" and "background_versus_day.txt" to the current working directory.
 However, if you want to redirect this output to file names of your choosing, the tool help contains instructions to do this.
 Here is an example:

 Scripting the JBT

-However, a primary reason to use the JBT python module, rather than the command line, is to explore a parameter space.
+However, a primary reason to use the JBT Python module, rather than the command line, is to explore a parameter space.
 For that, we can access the background class, which will return the data, but will not create the plots.
-For instance, the following script will retrieve the backgrounds for the Hubble Ultra Deep Field, the Orion Trapezium cluster and the Galactic Center and print their relative values at 4.4 micron, for the first day in the year for which they are visible.
+For instance, the following script will retrieve the backgrounds for the Hubble Ultra Deep Field, the Orion Trapezium cluster, and the Galactic Center and print their relative values at 4.4 μm, for the first day in the year for which they are visible.